 Football: Staveley's PCP makes £300m bid for Newcastle

-MANCHESTER: PCP Capital Partners has submitted a bid of around £300 million to take over Premier League club Newcastle United, a source with knowledge of the bid told Reuters.
+MANCHESTER: PCP Capital Partners has submitted a bid of around £300 million (US$337 million) to take over Premier League club Newcastle United, a source with knowledge of the bid told Reuters.

 Newcastle owner Mike Ashley put the club up for sale last month and PCP, the investment firm run by British businesswoman Amanda Staveley, was widely expected to be the main bidder for the North East team.